mikeguron/IMDB_Viz_Dash_App/README.md

 Welcome everyone and thank you for visiting the `IMDB_VIZ_Dash_App` project repository!

-If you love great movies and need some help figuring out which one to watch next, then you've come to the right place as our app is exactly what you need!
+If you love great movies and need some help figuring out which one to watch next, then you've come to the right place as this app is exactly what you need!

 [Link to the IMDB_VIZ_Dash App via Render](https://imdb-viz-dash-app.onrender.com)

-To read more about our wonderful app, feel free to jump over to one of the sections below or continue scrolling down.
+To read more about this wonderful app, feel free to jump over to one of the sections below or continue scrolling down.

 - [Motivation and Purpose](#motivation-and-purpose)
 - [Usage](#usage)